 - Macromolecular physics

-The volume also looks at optical materials in the development of composite materials for the functionalization of glass, ceramic, and polymeric substrates to interact with electromagnetic radiation.
-The book presents state-of-the-art research in the preparation methods, optical characterization, and usage of optical materials and devices in various photonic fields.
-It integrates materials science with other engineering subjects, such as physics, chemistry, and electrical engineering.
+This book looks at optical materials in the development of composite materials for the functionalization of glass, ceramic, and polymeric substrates to interact with electromagnetic radiation and presents state-of-the-art research in preparation methods, optical characterization, and usage of optical materials and devices in various photonic fields.
 The authors discuss devices and technologies used by the electronics, magnetics, and photonics industries and offer perspectives on the manufacturing technologies used in device fabrication.

 Table of Contents

-PART 1: PLASMONICS AND CARBON DOT PHYSICS WITH APPLICATIONS
+PART I: PLASMONICS AND CARBON DOTS PHYSICS WITH

 1. Plasmonic Sensing by Green Synthesized Silver Nanoparticles